 During school I always struggled to find good friends.
 I was bullied often, and for a long time I thought “why is this happening to me?”
 Every time I came across a new person who happened to become an amazing friend, I was incredibly grateful.
 It’s a fact of life that many people will let you down, and so it’s important to cherish the good friendships that you’ve got.

 A lot of people say that grades don’t matter, and, to some extent, I agree.
-Even though amazing grades do not indicate that you have any other hobbies, are socially confident, a nice person or even happy, they do prove the qualities of dedication, hard work and organisational skills, which are vital to a professional working environment.
+Even though amazing grades do not indicate that you have any other hobbies, are socially confident, a nice person or even happy, they can in their own way prove the qualities of dedication, hard work and organisational skills, which are vital to a professional working environment.
 When I went for my first job interview the first thing that was said to me, besides “hello, how are you?” was, in an impressed tone, “your grades are good”.

 Further to this, unfortunately, a lot of people, both professionally and personally, change their attitudes towards you if your qualifications are good, and having experienced the attitudes shown towards me when I failed my A-Levels and when I got A*A*A*, I can vouch for this behaviour.
-Even though I feel that this is wrong, and everybody should be treated with equal amounts of respect, it happens.
+Even though I feel that this is wrong, and everybody should be treated with equal amounts of respect and given opportunities, it happens.